dschnare/el-ementjs/Readme.md

 - Refactor so that source passes jslint.
 - Refactor so that source adheres to JavaScript strict mode.
 - Refactor so that source can be compiled using the Closure Compiler.
-- Change the name of the project and exported module to 'el'.
+- Change the name of the project and exported module to 'el-ementjs'.
 - Add support for adding extra text child elements via string/number arguments.
 - Remove the `registerElement` method.
 - Changed how event handlers are handled.

+# Installation

+Install locally:

+	npm install git://github.com/dschnare/el-ementjs.git

+Or use as a dependency:

+	{
+		"dependencies": {
+			"el-ementjs": "git://github.com/dschnare/el-ementjs.git"
+		}
+	}

+If all you want is a minified version of this script and its dependencies so you can simply include it in your web page do the following:

+1. Install Node with NPM.
+2. Create an empty directory and run the following:

+		npm install git://github.com/dschnare/el-ementjs.git
+		cd node_modules/el-ementjs
+		npm install
+		npm run-script build-test

+3. Copy the source files you want from `node_modules/el-ementjs/test/js`.
+The combined script files contain el-ementjs and all its dependencies.
+4. Delete the directory you just created.

 # Support